jillkt13/jillkt13.github.io/sample_page.md

 > Is there any contextual information that's not here that you would like to see?
 <br> <br>

-The second portion of the interview was an interactive mapping exercise, where participants were presented three prototypes with three different content types—image, primary source, and journal article—and asked to place stickers on UI elements that signaled Authority, Curation, Access, Quality, and Provenance, all the while explaining why.
+The second portion of the interview was an interactive mapping exercise where participants were presented three prototypes with three different content types—image, primary source, and journal article—and asked to place stickers on UI elements that signaled Authority, Curation, Access, Quality, and Provenance, all the while explaining why.
 They were given definitions of the each category as well as a corresponding sticker color.
-So when something in the UI indicated Authority to them, they'd place a blue sticker.

 <pre><img src="/images/Screen Shot 2020-06-25 at 11.17.30 AM.png" width="250">        <img src="/images/Screen Shot 2020-06-25 at 11.17.40 AM.png" width="250">        <img src="/images/Screen Shot 2020-06-25 at 11.21.50 AM.png" width="250"> </pre>

 The artifacts above emerged from the mapping exercise.
 I analyzed them to develop an actionable list of information and UI elements that best helped users understand and contextualize content.
-I also created and shared a summary of how users evaluate content more generally in order to inform all future design work on the content pages.
+I also created a summary of how users evaluate content more generally in order to inform all future design work on the content pages.

 #### UI Elements most successful in signaling certain categories
 <img src="/images/Screen Shot 2019-10-01 at 9.45.24 AM.png">